Data Profiling vs Data Quality Assessment - Let's Explain The Difference

 - Reflect the true extent of a particular issue

-Step 1: Data Profiling (Data Quality Requirements Discovery)
+Step 1: Data Profiling (a.k.a Data Quality Requirements Discovery)

-In this phase we are using data profiling software to begin the process of discovery, but not assessment.
+In this phase we are using data profiling software to begin the process of discovery, but not we're not doing an assessment just yet.

 Data profiling helps to find data quality rules and requirements that will support a more thorough data quality assessment in a later step.